reema-dass26/NeuroUnlock/README.md

+# Testing the possibility of using this paper to decode the model obfuscator approach.

 # NeuroUnlock

 This repository contains the source code of the scripts used for the paper [NeuroUnlock: Unlocking the Architecture of Obfuscated Deep Neural Networks @ IJCNN2022](https://doi.org/10.1109/IJCNN55064.2022.9892545).